ValleyBell/PC98VNResearch/z_hacks/README.md

         This will jump to the credits screen directly.
       - variant 2: while viewing the first dialogue line (file `BL_001.SO3`), search for `b:\bl_002.so3` and overwrite it with `b:\bl_015.so3`
         After many dialogue lines, it will jump to one of the endings (NSFW!).
+- Gaogao 3: Wild Force
+  - jump to an arbitrary chapter:
+    - while on the main menu, search for `25 0B 04 00 09 00 18 00 2D 01 00` and repalce the last `00` with any number from 00 to 09
+    - then select the first menu entry ("start from beginning")
+    - Note 1: Chapter 1 will show the game's main title.
+    - Note 2: `2D 01` specifies the register number 301, which contains the chapter ID.
+Register 302 contains the scene ID.
+  - jump to final scene:
+    - while on the main menu, search for `25 0B 04 00 09 00 18 00 2D 01 00 00 18 00 2E 01 00`
+    - replace `2D 01 00` with `2D 01 09` (chapter = 9) and replace `2D 01 00` with `2E 01 02` (scene = 2)
+    - (For some reason, the scenes are ordered 8 -> 2 -> end)
+    - then select the first menu entry ("start from beginning")
+- Gaogao 4 Canaan
+  - jump to a certain chapter from main menu
+    - While on the main menu, search for `prolog.s` and overwrite it with `csXX_YY.s` + a `00` byte.
+(XX = 2-digit chapter ID, YY = 2-digit scene ID) Then choose "Start Opening".
+    - Alternatively search for `CS01_01.s` and overwrite it with `csXX_YY.s`.
+Then choose "Start Main Story".
+    - The difference between the two is, that the "Opening" version can show the chapter intro screen while the "Main Story" entry won't show it.
+  - jump to ending from main menu
+    - While on the main menu, search for `prolog.s` and overwrite it with `ending.s`.
+Then choose "Start Opening".
+  - hacking info:
+    - register 185 contains the chapter ID (1..28)
+    - register 186 contains the scene ID (1+, range depends on chapter)
+    - The ending is chapter 28, scene 7.
 - Irium
   - jump to ending from main menu
     - while on the main menu (NOT in a sub-menu like music mode), search for `A:\IRMEMO.SCC` and overwrite it with `A:\B_BOSSB.SCC` + a `00` byte